mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

 Combining `ls` and `find` commands along with some flag parameters, we can generate a list of executable files that exist within the current and subdirectories.

 ##4.
 Print your top 10 most frequently used bash commands
     $ history | sed 's/^ \+//;s/  / /' | cut -d' ' -f2- | awk '{ count[$0]++ } END { for (i in count) print count[i], i }' | sort -rn | head -10

+What commands are you typing the most?
+If you're anything like me, you'll see a lot of `ls` and `clear`.
+Find out your most frequently typed bash commands by using the one-liner listed above.

+You'll see an output similar to this:

 ##5.
 Find the 5 most recently updated .txt files
     $ find . -name "*.txt" -mtime 5